 Conclusion

-These are all the various methods to apply CSS to a specific page or a post.
+These are the various methods for applying CSS to a specific page or post.
 It can help you create unique designs for particular pages and posts for your website.
 To summarize, there are three most common ways to add CSS to specific pages and posts:

 - Using the HTML id or class